kusho-co/kusho-cli/README.md

 ## Output

-The recorder creates a `recordings/` folder where all generated test files are stored.
+The recorder creates a `kusho-tests/` folder structure:
+- `kusho-tests/recordings/` - Original recorded tests
+- `kusho-tests/extended-tests/` - AI-enhanced test suites

 Generated code is displayed in real-time in the terminal as you perform UI interactions.

 ## Development